 Finally, each neighborhood in Mexico has it's own patron saint and his/her special feast day.
 St Anthony of Padua is Callejon San Cristobal's patron and around June 13th the neighborhood celebrates for two or three days!
 The street is completely closed to traffic during the fiesta.

-If you decide to stay at Villa Oasis you can be assured of a relaxing vacation in the heart of Guanajuato city.
+If you choose Villa Oasis you can be assured of good water pressure, light and airy spaces with all the amenities, and a relaxing vacation in the heart of Guanajuato city.